Pet hotel business plan for starting your own business

 5.2 Marketing Segmentation

-Business Plan for Investors
+Business plan for investors

 5.2.2 Tourists

 While traveling from one destination to another, domestic and international tourists tend to board their pets in pet hotels.
-This helps them travel with ease and no worries about visiting pet-free zones.
-Setting up a dog boarding business in Dallas can be profitable due to the increased number of tourists visiting the city in recent years.
+This helps them travel with ease and without worry as many tourist sites are pet-free zones.

 5.2.3 Celebrities & VIPs